STR404 Strategic Analysis

 - can communicate about academic issues, analyses and conclusions in the field, both with specialists and the general public

-Lectures, class room discussion, case discussions.
+Lectures, class room discussion, case discussions and presentations.

 Requirements for course approval

-Eight hour individual home exam.
+Eight hour individual home exam from 9 am to 5 pm.

 Grading Scale A - F.